 Call HR and ask why there’s no coverage for bariatric surgery.
-Prepare ahead of time so you can gather evidence that shows the health benefits of surgeries like the gastric sleeve.
+Prepare ahead of time to gather evidence showing the health benefits of surgeries like the gastric sleeve.
 Having surgery can change your life for the better and make you more productive at work.

 While results are not guaranteed, don’t worry; you should not lose all hope if you lose coverage for your procedure.

-Believe it or not, people have bariatric surgery without insurance, and they are not all swimming in pools of gold coins.
+Believe it or not, people have bariatric surgery without insurance and are not all swimming in pools of gold coins.

 How to Afford the Cost of Gastric Sleeve Surgery Without Insurance

-Millions of Americans suffer from obesity but lack insurance coverage to pay for surgical intervention.
+Millions of Americans suffer from obesity but lack insurance coverage for surgical intervention.

 You can pay for surgery without insurance.
-It requires planning on your part, and to be meticulous with your record keeping.
+It requires planning on your part and being meticulous with your record keeping.

 Bariatric surgery can save your life.
-Even if you don’t have insurance or your health care insurer did not approve you for coverage, you have a right to undergo a life-saving procedure such as weight loss surgery without insurance.
+Even if you don’t have insurance or your health care insurer did not approve you for coverage, you can undergo a life-saving procedure such as weight loss surgery without insurance.
 Here are some options you can explore.

-Get a breakdown of all the costs in association with bariatric surgery.
+Get a breakdown of all the costs associated with bariatric surgery.

-Seeing the individual charges can help you identify ways you can save money in the long run.
+Seeing the individual charges can help you identify ways to save money in the long run.

 Ask for discounts and rebates for gastric sleeve patients.

-Start calling around to the various providers, such as anesthesiologists, to determine if rebates are offered to uninsured gastric sleeve patients.
+Call the various providers, such as anesthesiologists, to determine if rebates are offered to uninsured gastric sleeve patients.
 Go down the list.
-You never know when you might be able to shave hundreds or thousands of dollars off your final tally.
+You never know when you can shave hundreds or thousands of dollars off your final tally.